Retinoblastoma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Treatment Options for Unilateral and Bilateral Retinoblastoma

-A number of large centers in Europe and North America have published trial results using systemic chemotherapy in conjunction with aggressive focal consolidation for patients with bilateral disease.[1,20,24,25,56,57,61,62,63,64,65,66,67,68,69,70]; [Level of evidence: 3iiDiv] Chemotherapy may shrink the tumors (chemoreduction), allowing greater efficacy of subsequent local therapy.
+A number of large centers have published trial results that used systemic chemotherapy in conjunction with aggressive local consolidation for patients with bilateral disease.[10,17,18,19,20,21,22,23,24,25] The backbone of the chemoreduction has generally been carboplatin, etoposide, and vincristine.
+Chemotherapy shrinks the tumors (chemoreduction), allowing greater efficacy of subsequent local therapy.
 Treatment strategies often differ in terms of chemotherapy regimens and local control measures.
 Using this approach, the International Classification of Retinoblastoma grouping system has been proven to predict ocular salvage.[26,27]; [Level of evidence: 3iiDiv]

 Groups A and B: Systemic chemotherapy in conjunction with local control have resulted in ocular salvage rates greater than 90% for early intraocular disease.[27,28,29]